dharmveer97/next-auth-mongoose/README.md

 ## 💡 Usage Tips

-- Customize sign-in page in `app/(auth)/login/page.tsx`
+- Customize the sign-in page in `app/(auth)/login/page.tsx`.
-- Add more OAuth providers in `[...nextauth]/route.ts`
+- Add more OAuth providers in `[...nextauth]/route.ts`.
-- Extend User model with additional fields
+- Extend the User model with additional fields.
-- Use `getServerSession()` for server-side auth
+- Use `getServerSession()` for server-side authentication.
-- Implement rate limiting for auth endpoints
+- Implement rate limiting for authentication endpoints.

 ---